Modern Minimal Perfect Hashing: A Survey: Evaluation

-We run most of our experiments on an Intel i7 11700 processor with 8 cores (16 hardware threads) and a base clock speed of 2.5 GHz, supporting AVX-512.
+We run most of our experiments on an Intel i7 11700 processor with 8 cores (16 hardware threads), pinned to its base clock speed of 2.5 GHz, and supporting AVX-512.
+In our experiments, pinning the clock speed does not influence the relative performance of the approaches.
 The machine runs Rocky Linux 9.5 with Linux 5.14.0.
 The sizes of the L1 and L2 data caches are 48 KiB and 512 KiB per core, and the L3 cache has a size of 16 MiB.
 We use the GNU C++ compiler version 14.2.0 with optimization flags \texttt{-O3 -march=native} and Rust 1.85.0 with release mode and \texttt{target-cpu=native}.
-We also give experiments on an ARM processor in \cref{appendix:arm}.
+We also give experiments on an ARM processor in \ifAppendix \cref{appendix:arm}\else the extended version \cite{lehmann2025modern}\fi.
 Many of the implementations we evaluate are actively maintained and get updated with performance improvements.
-Our measurements refer to their state from April 1st, 2025.
+Our measurements refer to their state from October 12, 2025.
 As input data, we use strings of uniform random length in the range $[10..50]$ containing random characters except for the zero byte.
 This is because essentially all approaches support string inputs.
 Note that, as a first step, almost all competitors generate an initial hash of each key using a high quality hash function.
 This makes the remaining computation largely independent of the input distribution.
 The code and scripts needed to reproduce our experiments are available on GitHub under the General Public License \cite{sourceCodeMphfExperiments}.
-In total, we measure \totalDatapoints{} data points with a cumulative duration of more than \totalDays{} days.
+In total, we measure \totalDatapoints{} data points with a cumulative duration of over \totalDays{} days.

 \myparagraph{Dominance Maps\@.} Visual plots give a good understanding of the trade-offs between different perfect hash functions, especially if each approach has a wide number of configurations.
 In order to print all three main parameters --- space consumption, construction performance, and query performance --- on paper, we use a type of plot that we call \emph{dominance map} \cite{lehmann2024fast,dillinger2022burr}.
 We start with a 2D projection and then color each point based on the best competitor along the third dimension.
 This therefore provides a ``front view'' of the Pareto space.
 Pareto optimal points are the points that are not dominated in all three dimensions simultaneously.
 This results in a cleaner plot because it does not include data points for dominated approaches.
 When having a specific time and/or space budget, dominance maps show the fastest approach given that restriction.